Institute of Philosophy and Sociology of the Polish Academy of Sciences

-Institute of Philosophy and Sociology of the Polish Academy of Sciences (Instytut Filozofii i Socjologii Polskiej Akademii Nauk) is a scientific Institute of the Polish Academy of Sciences, based in the Palace of Technology in Warsaw.
+Institute of Philosophy and Sociology of the Polish Academy of Sciences (Instytut Filozofii i Socjologii Polskiej Akademii Nauk, IFiS PAN) is a scientific Institute of the Polish Academy of Sciences, based in the Palace of Technology in Warsaw.
 Its primary aim is to conduct "advanced" studies in philosophy and sociology and science of cognition and communication.
 In addition to the scientific Institute conducts educational activities, publishing and popularizing.